cypress-io/cypress-documentation/source/guides/references/troubleshooting.md

 delete localStorage.debug
 ```

-Reload the browser and see debug messages within the Developer Tools console.
+Reload the browser and turn on 'Verbose' logs to see debug messages within the Developer Tools console.
 You will only see the "cypress:driver" package logs that run in the browser, as you can see below.

 {% imgTag /img/api/debug/debug-driver.jpg "Debug logs in browser" %}